2Kronos/Computer-Engineering-Knowledge-/Uni vault/Operating Systems 2/Chapter 6/OPS Ch 6Notes.md

 ## Shortest Job firts(SJF) Scheduling Algorithm

+  - A **CPU burst** refers to the amount of time a process spends executing on the CPU before it either completes or needs to perform an I/O operation.
+In many scheduling algorithms, including the **Shortest Job First (SJF) Scheduling Algorithm**, CPU bursts are used to determine how long a process will occupy the CPU.
+  -
 - **Process Length**: Associates each process with the length of its next CPU burst.

 - Use these lengths to schedule the process with the shortest time.